Skip Navigation

 Enter, Sharon.

 Sharon is a volunteer at Reach Out and upon asking if she would be happy to be matched with Margaret, she didn’t hesitate.
-Even after learning about Margaret’s mild cognitive impairment and that things might take time, Sharon was keen to help, if anything, it made her even more determined to help.
+After learning about Margaret’s mild cognitive impairment and that things might take time, Sharon was keen to help, if anything, it made her even more determined to help.

 Their first contact was a phone call… which lasted 45 minutes!
 They had plenty to talk about and an immediate connection.
 When they first met in person, they got on really well, but Margaret understandably struggled at first to remember who Sharon was and when she would be visiting.